Stationary rotating black holes in theories with gravitational Chern-Simons Lagrangian term: Stationary rotating black holes in

 in the asymptotically flat case ($\Lambda = 0$), and

-in the asymptotically (A)dS case ($\Lambda = \pm 1/\ell^2$), where $r_i^2$ are complete set of roots of the horizon-defining polynomial equation (Eq. (\ref{rh0eq}) in $\Lambda=0$ case).
-Only in $D=3$ ($m=1$) (where there are only AdS black holes) one has $a^m = r_H r_-$, so that after dividing by $r_H$ one is left with $r_-$ alone in (\ref{egCSDg}).\footnote{In general $D=2m+1$, $m$ odd, dimensional analysis tells us there could be terms in $S_{\mathrm{gCS}}$ of the form $a^m/(\ell^{m-1} r_H)$, in which $r_H$ cancels.
-However, only in $D=3$ one is left just with $r_-$.} Other roots, aside $r_H$ and $r_-$, are not defining other inner horizons and are, as far as we know, deplete of any direct geometrical meaning.
+in the asymptotically (A)dS case ($\Lambda = \pm 1/\ell^2$), where $r_i^2$ are a complete set of roots of the horizon-defining polynomial equation (Eq. (\ref{rh0eq}) in $\Lambda=0$ case).
+Only in $D=3$ one has $a^m = r_H r_-$, so that after dividing by $r_H$ one is left with $r_-$ alone in (\ref{egCSDg}).
+Other roots, aside $r_H$ and $r_-$, are not defining other inner horizons and are, as far as we know, deplete of any direct geometrical meaning.
 We now see that the fact that in $D=3$ one has $S_{\mathrm{gCS}} \propto A_-$ is probably just a coincidental consequence of the more fundamental relation (\ref{egCSDg}).